 (BF): It sounds like managed detection and response enables you to respond quickly and more accurately to cyber threats in giving you more control and ability to protect your IT systems and data, as well as your brand.
 Shawn, what else can you share here on this topic right now?

-(BF): And it actually speaks to one point that Asher de Metz, one of our other cyber security experts here at Sungard AS, always makes, which is that companies should invest the money and resources upfront, to implement the right technologies to prevent attacks from happening in the first place and then a strong incident response plan to minimize disruptions if they do.
+(BF): And it actually speaks to one point that Asher de Metz, one of our other cyber security experts here at Sungard AS, always makes, which is that companies should invest the money and resources upfront, to implement the right technologies to prevent attacks from happening in the first place and then a strong incident response plan to minimise disruptions if they do.
 And this will ultimately save you money and a big headache in the end.

 (SB): Yeah, definitely I mean from a reputational standpoint, businesses are judged on how they prevent and respond to those inevitable security events.